Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Corporation: A more complex structure, offering liability protection but with more expense and specific requirements to follow.

-• LLC (Limited Liability Company): Combines elements of sole proprietorships and corporations, offering some liability protection while maintaining simplicity.
+• LLC (Limited Liability Company): This type of entity combines elements of sole proprietorships and corporations, offering some liability protection while maintaining simplicity.

 Related: Business Structure Comparison